nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 ![](.common/node-linux-tar.png?raw=true)

 Extract the directory in this file to ~/Node, where ~ is your home directory.
-Add the following line to the .bashrc file in your home directory to allow *node* and *npm* to be found (change the name to match the Node.js folder that you installed):
+Add the following line to the .bashrc file in your home directory to allow *node* and *npm* to be found (change the pathname to match the Node.js folder that you installed):

 > export PATH=$PATH:~/Node/node-v12.18.1-linux-x64